madetech/handbook/roles/reliability_engineer.md

 ## To keep their team updated on current work in progress

 We expect our Reliability Engineers to keep their fellow team members up to date with their progress.
 A good litmus test for this is everyone on the team can describe what their team mates are up to.

+## To effectively juggle commitments

+We expect our Reliability Engineers to be able to balance the priority of their work.
+Having an understanding of the severity of work along with expected time to fix is important and it should be used to help prioritise what to work on.
+Customers expectations need to be set, met and if they cannot be met, be reset early and often.

+## To provide an outstanding customer service

+We expect our Reliability Engineers to be a delightly person to talk to for our customers.
+Our conversations should be professional and friendly, we should small talk where possible, use a smiley face once in a while and generally be nice folk.

+## To proactively identify technical improvements and recommend them to customers

+We expect our Reliability Engineers to be able to spot areas for improvement in customer codebases such as test suites, dependency upgrades, performance issues detected by monitoring.
+We also expect them to be able to highlight these issues in a jargon free way and be able to convey the relative urgency of the issues ultimately leading to our customer codebases being improved.